|If you:||Target goal|

 * These blood pressure goals are recommended for nonpregnant adults who do not have heart failure.

 Total cholesterol above 200 mg/dL is generally considered high.
+All people with diabetes should consider taking a “statin” that lowers cholesterol after 40 years old.
 Treatment decisions around the use of statins and other medications to improve your health are based on your overall risk for heart attack and stroke, not just on your cholesterol level.
+Decide with your doctor what is best for you.

 Blood sugar (glucose)